To speak to a Champlain College representative, call 888-545-3459.

 What courses should I take as a part-time student?

 While some courses have prerequisites and must be taken in a prescribed order, the Champlain MBA offers a high degree of flexibility by having several courses that you can take to best fit your interests and schedule.
-This flexibility means that both the exact sequence of courses and the time required for you to complete the degree will depend on whether you need to take the MBA Start-Up Courses, the term in which you enter the program and the number of courses you decide to take in any given term.
+This flexibility means that both the exact sequence of courses and the time required for you to complete the degree will depend on whether you need to take the MBA prerequisite courses, the term in which you enter the program and the number of courses you decide to take in any given term.

 How long will it take to complete my MBA?